A field of tall grass and orange poppies under a pale sky

 A close-up of a single red poppy flower in a field with blurred background.

-Individual + Couples Counseling
+Individual + Relationship Counseling

 I specialize in:

-• Relational/attachment challenges
+• Relational/attachment ruptures

 • Developmental trauma